mooreowe/aoe2-analysis/README.md

 <img src="assets/final_confusion_matrix.png" alt="No confusion for you!">
 <br> <br>

 It's interesting that the distribution of false positives and false negatives isn't equal, since you'd expect that they'd be roughly equal, since the model is just predicting whether or not team 1 will win.
-This is likely due to either the model being slightly overfit to the training data, so on the test data it's predicting too many positives, or it could be due to the model being generally skewed towards predicting factors so it's more likely in general to predict positive. <br>
+This is likely due to either the model being slightly overfit to the training data, so on the test data it's predicting too many positives, or it could be due to the model being generally skewed towards predicting factors so it's more likely in general to predict positive. <br> <br>
 The final model's testing accuracy was **56.97%**, and its training accuracy was 57.66%.
 The testing accuracy increasing by a little bit, but not by too much.
 This implies that `map` and the engineered elo features weren't too helpful in predicting the winner.
-However, the training accuracy is much closer to the testing accuracy, so this shows that the final model is likely to generalize much better to unknown future data than the past model, which is good! <br>
+However, the training accuracy is much closer to the testing accuracy, so this shows that the final model is likely to generalize much better to unknown future data than the past model, which is good! <br> <br>
 A potential reason that `map` didn't improve the accuracy by too much is likely because people tend to play mostly civ combos that are already good on the maps they play on.
-So, adding the feature helped our model be more generalizable but didn't necessarily improve the raw ability by that much since these civ combos were already viewed as good by the model, and likely only occurred on the maps they were played. <br>
+So, adding the feature helped our model be more generalizable but didn't necessarily improve the raw ability by that much since these civ combos were already viewed as good by the model, and likely only occurred on the maps they were played. <br> <br>
 To summarize, the final model mostly improved upon the base models generalizability and became slightly more accurate. <br>

 # Conclusion